in Clinton & Bridgewater, NJ

 Ambulatory phlebectomy is an outpatient procedure that removes leg veins through tiny, slit-like incisions in the skin.
-The procedure involves four different steps:

-- outlining or marking the veins to be treated;
+- Outlining or marking the veins to be treated;

-- injecting local anesthesia into the skin;
+- Injecting local anesthesia into the skin;

-- surgical removal of the bulging veins, segment by segment, through small incisions, and
+- Surgical removal of the bulging veins, segment by segment, through small incisions, and

-- wearing compression stockings for one week or more after surgery.
+- Wearing compression stockings for one week or more after surgery.